-Change in EBITDA year on year / amount invested in operating assets during the year.
+Change in EBITDA year on year/amount invested in operating assets during the year.

-KPI 2: Revenue Hurdle:
+KPI 2: Revenue Hurdle

-Tranche 1 / FY21 - Revenue growth of 60% Tranche 2 / FY22 - Revenue growth of 40% Tranche 3 / FY23 - Revenue growth of 25%
+Tranche 1/FY21 - Revenue growth of 60% Tranche 2/FY22 - Revenue growth of 40% Tranche 3/FY23 - Revenue growth of 25%

-Subsequent to 30 June 2021, 1,600,000 of these options lapsed as a result of the resignation of Mr Fabio Baglioni on 30 July 2021.
-In addition, KPIs with respect to an additional 1,733,333 options with an expiry date of 14 April 2024 were not satsified and have subsequently lapsed.
-Accordingly, as at the date of this report, the Company had on issue 3,466,667 options to KMPs under the post-IPO option plan.
+In addition, KPIs with respect to an additional 1,733,335 options with an expiry date of 14 April 2025 were not satisfied and have subsequently lapsed.
+Accordingly, as at the date of this report, the Company had on issue 2,813,331 options to KMPs under the post-IPO option plan.

-In addition, subsequent to 30 June 2021, the Board has exercised its discretion to allocate the following new options to management as part of the Company's remuneration scheme to reward the diligent execution of the corporate strategy and to ensure retention of the key talent needed to deliver strategic outcome in the interest of shareholders:
+In addition, subsequent to 30 June 2022, the Board has exercised its discretion to allocate the following new options to management as part of the Company's remuneration scheme to reward the diligent execution of the corporate strategy and to ensure retention of the key talent needed to deliver strategic outcome in the interest of shareholders:

-John Kelly 333,333 options
+John Kelly666,666 optionsWilliam Souter533,333 options